AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::

 :::{.cell}
-In this notebook, we measure the inference times and memory footprint of the 7 popular Convolutional Neural Network (CNN) models and their quantized versions.
+In this notebook, we measure the inference times and memory footprint of 7 popular Convolutional Neural Network (CNN) models and their quantized versions.
 The CNN models are: MobileNet, InceptionV3, Resnet50, ResNet101, ResNet152, VGG16, VGG19.

 The quantized models were created by applying [Post-training Dynamic Range Quantization](https://www.tensorflow.org/lite/performance/post_training_quantization), which converts model weights from floating point numbers to 8-bit fixed width numbers.